ibm-cloud-docs/vpc/cr-view-table.md

 # Viewing details of a routing table
 {: #view-details-routing-table}

-You can view details of a routing table by using the UI, CLI, or API.
+You can view details of a routing table by using the UI, CLI, API, or Terraform.
 From the Routing table details page, you can also view details of attached routes and subnets, as well as navigate to other pages to view VPC details, manage address prefixes, and more.
 {: shortdesc}

 ## Viewing details of a routing table in the UI